HillaryDanan/abstraction-intelligence/README.md

 **What makes something intelligent?**

-The **Abstraction Primitive Hypothesis (APH)**: intelligence emerges from recursive interaction between symbol formation and compositional structure—and requires *self-state* for genuine construction beyond pattern matching.
+The **Abstraction Primitive Hypothesis (APH)**: intelligence emerges from recursive interaction between symbol formation and compositional structure.
+Genuine construction beyond pattern-matching may require **self-state**—a specific computational operation enabled by self/world distinction.

 This framework applies to biological cognition, artificial systems, and any substrate capable of information processing.